 How to Become a NEW CNA in Illinois

-The registration and training processes for Certified Nurse Aides in the State of Illinois are administered by the Illinois Department of Public Health.
+The registration and training processes for the CNA registry in Illinois are administered by the Illinois Department of Public Health.
 CNAs must be added to the Health Care Worker Registry, which is responsible for maintaining the official status records of all Illinois CNAs.

 Basic Nursing Assistant Training Programs (BNATPs) are nurse aides training programs that are approved by the state of Illinois.
 After completing the BTATP, applicants must pass the NATCEP, which the Illinois Nursing Assistant Training Competency Evaluation Program.
 The exam consists of two parts: one that evaluates the manual skills and a written competency test.
 The written exam is administered by the Southern Illinois University Carbondale, Nurse Assistant/Aide Testing.

 - Path 2 – Nursing Students or Graduates